 The token currently has two trading pairs: wBAN / BNB and wBAN / BUSD.

 Furthermore, wBAN holders can trade their holdings for other popular cryptocurrencies on Binance and swap other cryptocurrencies for wBAN.
 Even more, users can unwrap their wBAN and receive BAN in return.

 Additionally, users receive farming rewards according to specific multipliers.
 If users stake wBAN they receive 1x rewards.
-If they stake wBAN / BNB liquidity and wBAN / BUSD liqiudity, they receive 10x rewards.
-This is only for 4 weeks.
+If they stake wBAN / BNB liquidity and wBAN / BUSD liquidity, they receive 10x rewards.
+This is only for four weeks.
 After that, users will receive fewer rewards for staking.

 Lastly, wBAN has not undergone an audit, but the BAN team has run tests.
-They ensured users that they will pause any wBAN activities if major issues arise.
+They ensured users that they would pause any wBAN activities if major issues arose.

 The BAN team has several projects that they use to fairly distribute their token.
 These include giveaways on specific platforms and innovative faucet games.